nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

      * The consumer system can request Major Active, Minor Active, Major Inactive and/or Minor Inactive
      * The consumer system can request multiple combinations in a single query
      * The provider system returns all problems that match the requested Significance / Status
-     * Where no significance / status is supplied by the consumer, the significance / status filter is not applied
+     * Where no significance / status is supplied by the consumer, all problems are returned

 #### Uncategorised Data ####